mrjun123/mrjun123.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 👋Hello!
-I am currently a first-year PhD student in [Xi’an Jiaotong University](https://en.xjtu.edu.cn/), supervised by [Prof. Yunduan Cui](https://cuiyunduan.notion.site/Yunduan-Cui-1f47f8077204807c8abcf89bad523bae).
+I am currently a first-year PhD student in [University of Chinese Academy of Sciences](https://english.ucas.ac.cn/), supervised by [Prof. Yunduan Cui](https://cuiyunduan.notion.site/Yunduan-Cui-1f47f8077204807c8abcf89bad523bae).

 Prior to this, I received Master of Electronic and Information Engineering in Computer Technology from [University of Chinese Academy of Sciences](https://english.ucas.ac.cn/) in 2025.